diogoff/qstvec/README.md

 Download `qstvec.py` and use it together with your code.
 The only requirement is [NumPy](https://github.com/numpy/numpy).

 If you have a GPU and [CuPy](https://github.com/cupy/cupy) installed, you can try using `qstvec_gpu.py` instead.
-It should be faster, although more memory-limited.
+It should be faster, although more limited in terms of memory.

 Instantiate the `Statevector` class and evolve the state vector instruction-by-instruction (as in the "little peak" example) or block-by-block (as in the "sharp peak" example), truncating the state vector at each step.